 AT TRUNCATED ANTHROPIC SOILS

-Truncated Anthropic Soils result from cutting away any existing soil, by mechanical equipment, leaving material that would be recognised as a BC, C or R horizon.
-The scalped surface maybe overlain by up to 29 cm of soil, deposited for landscaping purposes.
+Truncated Anthropic Soils result from cutting away any existing soil, by mechanical equipment, leaving material that would be recognised as a B, BC, C, CR or R horizon.
+The scalped surface may be overlain by up to 29 cm of soil, deposited for landscaping purposes.

 ATX Soils with a lithic contact within 60 cm of the soil surface.